 Personal touches—like when someone remembers your name—make us feel special.
 And those feel-good feelings are exactly what we’re trying to help you convey with every Flodesk email you send.

-That’s why we make it easy to customize your emails with your subscriber’s name in both your email text and the subject line.
+That’s why we make it easy to customize your emails with your subscriber’s name—or with custom data fields.

 Need some examples of how you could use it?
 Here are some of our favorite personalized subject and email lines to grab your subscribers’ attention: